 - The character development and team-bonding that happens with Yusuke, Hiei, Kuwabara, and Kurama becoming better people as they become better fighters, and learning to trust and rely on each other as teammates.

 The show is funny at times, and at other times surprisingly sentimental and touching.
 It also has better action and fighting sequences than most other anime series, and any shounen fan should put it at the top of their list.
-I love this show, and rewatch it all the time, so this is probably one of few series I would say truly merits 5/5 stars.
+I love this show, and rewatch it all the time, so this is probably one of few series I would say truly merits a full 10/10 rating.